yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/transformers.md

 Traditionally, seq2seq tasks heavily use RNN-based encoder-decoder architectures, plus attention mechanisms, to transform one sequence into another sequence.
 Transformer, on the other hand, does not rely on any recurrent structure and is able to process all tokens in a sequence at the same time.
 This enables computation efficiency optimization via parallel optimization and address long-range dependency, both of which mitigate the shortages of RNN-based encoder-decoder architectures.

-On a high level, Transformer falls into the category of encoder-decoder architecture [\autoref{ch:neural-network-and-deep-learning:Advanced:NLP:fig:transformer}], where the encoder encodes an input token sequence into low-dimensional embeddings, and the decoder takes the embeddings as input, plus some additional prompts, outputs an output sequence probabilities.
+On a high level, Transformer falls into the category of encoder-decoder architecture, where the encoder encodes an input token sequence into low-dimensional embeddings, and the decoder takes the embeddings as input, plus some additional prompts, outputs an output sequence probabilities.
 The position information among tokens, originally stored in recurrent network structure, is now provided through position encoding added at the entry point of the encoder and decoder modules.

 Attention mechanisms are the most crucial components in the Transformer architecture to learn contextualized embeddings and overcome the limitation of recurrent neural network in learning long-term dependencies (e.g., seq2seq model with attention).